-askST: How to apply for VEP and the RFID tag before driving to Malaysia
+askST: How to apply for VEP and RFID tag before driving to Malaysia

 1. Do I need a VEP?

-If you drive a Singapore-registered private car, you will need to apply for a VEP by Oct 1.
+If you drive a Singapore-registered private car, you will need to apply for a VEP and get the RFID tag by Oct 1.

 If you cannot get your car fitted with the RFID tag in time, you can still enter Johor after Oct 1, but you need to show Malaysia’s officers the confirmation slip from your VEP application.

-If you drive a motorcycle, commercial vehicle or government vehicle, you still need a VEP, but the tag will be rolled out later.
+If you drive a motorcycle, commercial vehicle or government vehicle, you still need a VEP, but the RFID tag will be rolled out only later.

 2. What documents do I need for the application?